LCOGT/lcogtsnpipe/manual.md

 ### Create a catalog of stars (local sequence) in SN field for Landolt filters
 * This calculates the apparent magnitude for the stars in a given filter in your SN field and creates a catalog that will be used in the zcat step to generate the zeropoint for each observation.
 If a single class of telescopes seems to be an outlier, then you should limit the telescopes used to calculate the apparent magnitude to a single class of telescopes with the ```-T 1m0``` flag
 ```
-lscloop.py -n 'SN 2018zd' -e 20180302-20180330 -f landolt -s local -i --standard STANDARD --catalog=CATALOG
+lscloop.py -n 'SN 2018zd' -e 20180302-20180330 -f landolt -s local -i --standard STANDARD
 ```
-Where STANDARD is the standard you calibrated previously and CATALOG is the name of the apass or sloan catalog created for your supernova (e.g. SN2018zd_apass.cat).
+Where STANDARD is the standard you calibrated previously.
 You should use the full epoch so that you calculate the apparent magnitudes for a variety of night (ideally) making your values more robust to outliers.

 * Check plots for:
     - if there is a big difference between the BV filters of Landolt and APASS for a large number of stars (a few stars will be variable)